-Where Instructional Design Can Be Used?
+Where Can Instructional Design Be Used?

-Its range of application in the learning development sector is vast, and its goal is to provide all the necessary resources, in order to support and sustain a learner, towards his/hers training objectives (either be the acquirement of a new skill, knowledge, attitude, or something completely different !).
+Its range of application in the learning development sector is vast, and its goal is to provide all the necessary resources, in order to support and sustain a learner, towards his/her training objectives (either be the acquirement of a new skill, knowledge, attitude, or something completely different !).

 No one learns as much about a subject as one who is forced to teach it. ― Peter F. Drucker